PPLunchtimeScala/2_Poker-Hands/README.md

 ##Submissions
 * Submit your solution in a single scala worksheet
 * Push the worksheet to the repo in a new folder with your name
-* All the asserts listed below should pass
+* Use the asserts listed below to test your code
 * No throwing exceptions
 * No loops

+Note:
+* Come to the meetup whether you have done all, part or none of the problem.
+* Break any of the rules you want.
+The only goal is that you learn something.

 ##Description
 Determine the status of a poker hand.